Balance (Van Halen album): Songs

 Balance has a more serious direction than earlier Van Halen albums; as reviewer Johnny Cigarettes described the direction: "Monks are chanting.
 Sleevenotes are in medieval script.
 The cover is Athena's mystical arse.
 Van Halen have decided to get serious on us."
 Critic Howard Cohen wrote that, in contrast to the flashy minimalist sound of Van Halen's earliest records, Balance features "grand production: big drums, ambient keyboard textures and other sonic frills."

 "The Seventh Seal" kicks off the album.
 Complete with chanting monks and dangling metal bells, the song unveiled a vast, open, U2-like guitar wall that propelled through the darkest terrain the band ever tackled.
 Eddie revealed in 2012 that "The Seventh Seal" was written before Van Halen became a band.
 In an August 1995 interview with Total Guitar, Eddie took credit for "[doing] these weird monk sounds at the very top of the record", though they have also been credited to monks from Gyuto Tantric University in Tibet.
-One reviewer noted the song's "decidedly Zeppish salvo of psuedo-mysticism" and described the Gyoto monks as a sample, while Vultures Chuck Klosterman compares it a "mid-period Yes album".
+One reviewer noted the song's "decidedly Zeppish salvo of pseudo-mysticism" and described the Gyoto monks as a sample, while Vultures Chuck Klosterman compares it a "mid-period Yes album".

 "Can't Stop Lovin' You" is a ballad that has been compared to the style of 5150 (1986), with an especially 1980s-style melody; its guitar tone has been compared to Tom Petty but with "strategically" deployed riffs.
 On "Don't Tell Me (What Love Can Do)", Hagar exhibits a social conscience similar to that of "Right Now" (1991), and meditates on the suicide of Kurt Cobain.
 Its guitar solo is atypical and has drawn comparison to Neil Young.
 "Big Fat Money" features changes in rhythm and fretboard textures, while "Not Enough" is a ballad written around a Ben Folds-esque piano part.

 "Amsterdam" was written about Eddie and Alex's birthplace.
 Eddie told Guitar World: "I always hated the words to 'Wham, Bam Amsterdam', from Balance, because they were all about smoking pot.
 They were just stupid.
 Lyrics should plant some sort of seed for thought, or at least be a little more metamorphical."
 This is another song based on an idea that predates the album's sessions as there is video of Eddie playing the riff to "Amsterdam" at 5150 Studios in 1987.